Factors Affecting Quality of Reprocessing

 FDA also reviewed cases where the ability to clean internal device components were not considered as part of the design validation and evaluation of instructions for cleaning the device.

 Proper validation of cleaning instructions should use a test soil that adequately simulates the worst case clinical soil, the worst case soiling conditions, and quantifies an appropriate component of residual soil.
-Failure to do so may result in cleaning instructions that do not adequately describe how to remove residual patient soil.
+The need to disassemble a device for proper reprocessing should also be considered.
+Failure to take these steps may result in cleaning instructions that do not adequately describe how to remove residual patient soil.

-More information about validation methodologies is available in FDA's Draft Guidance for Industry and FDA Staff: Processing/Reprocessing Medical Devices in Health Care Settings: Validation Methods and Labeling.
+More information about validation methodologies is available in FDA's Final Guidance for Industry and FDA Staff: Reprocessing Medical Devices in Health Care Settings: Validation Methods and Labeling.